 The call for offers matters because it concentrates competition into one moment, which is how a seller extracts the best price and the cleanest terms.
 For a buyer, it sets a hard clock: the offer must be underwritten, priced, and defensible by the deadline, or the deal is lost.
 Speed and certainty of close, not just price, decide who advances.

 Response windows have compressed.
-Per PropRise, typical response windows run 10 to 21 days after the offering memorandum is distributed, and compressed timelines are common, with some brokers sending the OM late on a Thursday or Friday to give buyers effectively one business week.
-PropRise cites NAIOP research that teams once given three weeks now routinely face 10-day windows.
+Typical response windows run 10 to 21 days after the offering memorandum is distributed, and compressed timelines are common, with some brokers sending the OM late on a Thursday or Friday to give buyers effectively one business week.
+NAIOP research finds that teams once given three weeks now routinely face 10-day windows.

 The quotable point: in a call for offers the seller is not buying the highest number, the seller is buying the offer most likely to close, so a lower price with hard money and a short due diligence period can beat a higher one.